 Transitional provisions

-1. This Regulation shall not affect the continuation or modification of the actions concerned, until their closure, under the Police Instrument of the Internal Security Fund, which shall continue to apply to those actions concerned until their closure.
+1. This Regulation shall not affect the continuation of or modification of actions initiated pursuant to the Police Instrument of the Internal Security Fund for the period 2014-2020 (‘ISF Police’), established by Regulation (EU) No 513/2014.
+Regulation (EU) No 513/2014 shall continue to apply to those actions until their closure.

-2. The financial envelope for the Fund may also cover technical and administrative assistance expenses necessary to ensure the transition between the Fund and the measures adopted under its predecessor, the Police Instrument of the Internal Security Fund established by Regulation (EU) No 513/2014.
+2. The financial envelope for the Fund may also cover technical and administrative assistance expenses necessary to ensure the transition between the Fund and the measures adopted pursuant to ISF Police .

-3. Where Member States continue after 1 January 2021 to support a project selected and started under Regulation (EC) No 513/2014, in accordance with Regulation 514/2014, they shall ensure that the following cumulative conditions are met:
+3. Member States may continue after 1 January 2021 to support a project selected and started pursuant to Regulation (EU) No 513/2014, in accordance with Regulation (EU) No 514/2014, provided that all of the following conditions are met:

-(a) the project so selected has two phases identifiable from a financial point of view with separate audit trails;
+(a) the project has two phases identifiable from a financial point of view with separate audit trails;

 (b) the total cost of the project exceeds EUR 500 000;

-(c) payments made by the Responsible Authority to beneficiaries for the first phase of the project shall be included in payment requests to the Commission under Regulation (EU) 514/2014.
-Expenditure for the second phase of the project shall be included in payment applications under Regulation (EU) No …/… [CPR];
+(c) payments made by the responsible authority to beneficiaries for the first phase of the project shall be included in payment requests to the Commission under Regulation (EU) No 514/2014 and expenditure for the second phase of the project shall be included in payment applications under the Common Provisions Regulation for the period 2021-2027;

-(d) the second phase of the project complies with the applicable law and is eligible for support from the Fund under this Regulation and Regulation (EU) No …/… [CPR];
+(d) the second phase of the project complies with the applicable law and is eligible for support from the Fund under this Regulation and the Common Provisions Regulation for 2021-2027;

-(e) the Member State commits to complete the project, render it operational and report it in the annual performance report submitted by 15 February 2024.
+(e) the Member State commits to complete the project, render it operational and report on it in the annual performance report submitted by 15 February 2024.

-The provisions of this Regulation and of Regulation (EU) No …/… [CPR] shall apply to the second phase of the project.
+The provisions of this Regulation and of the Common Provisions Regulation for 2021-2027 shall apply to the second phase of a project as referred to in the first subparagraph of this paragraph.

-This paragraph shall apply only to projects, which have been selected under shared management pursuant to Regulation (EU) 514/2014.
+This paragraph shall apply only to projects which have been selected under shared management pursuant to Regulation (EU) No 514/2014.

-Article 31
+Article 35